m-labs/artiq/doc/manual/getting_started_core.rst

                 rtio_log("ttl0", "i", i)
                 delay(...)

-When using ``artiq_run``, the recorded data can be extracted using ``artiq_coreanalyzer`` (see :ref:`core-device-rtio-analyzer-tool`).
+When using :mod:`~artiq.frontend.artiq_run`, the recorded data can be extracted using :mod:`~artiq.frontend.artiq_coreanalyzer`.
 To export it to VCD, which can be viewed using third-party tools such as GtkWave, use the command ``artiq_coreanalyzer -w rtio.vcd``.
 Recorded data can also be viewed directly with the ARTIQ dashboard, which will be presented later in :doc:`getting_started_mgmt`.

 .. _getting-started-dma: